 COVID-19 and the flu cause similar respiratory symptoms, but the two have many differences.

 Which Causes More Cases: Coronavirus or the Flu?

-Between late December 2019 and March 2020, the World Health Organization reported hundreds of thousands of cases of the coronavirus.
+Between late December 2019 and April 2020, the World Health Organization reported millions of cases of the coronavirus.
 COVID-19 had spread to nearly 200 countries.

 The flu, meanwhile, is much more common.
 The Centers for Disease Control and Prevention estimates the flu causes between 9 million and 45 million illnesses each year in the U.S.

 Which Is Deadlier: Coronavirus or the Flu?

 The WHO reported hundreds of thousands of global deaths from COVID-19 between late December 2019 and April 2020.

 The CDC estimates the flu causes between 12,000 and 61,000 deaths each year in the United States.
 The WHO reports between 290,000 and 650,000 people worldwide die each year because of severe flu-related respiratory problems.